openstack/manila/doc/source/devref/architecture.rst

 Manila System Architecture
 ========================

-The Manila Block Storage Service is intended to be ran on one or more nodes.
+The Manila Shared Filesystem Management Service is intended to be ran on one or more nodes.

 Manila uses a sql-based central database that is shared by all Manila services in the system.
 The amount and depth of the data fits into a sql database quite well.
 For small deployments this seems like an optimal solution.
 For larger deployments, and especially if security is a concern, manila will be moving towards multiple data stores with some kind of aggregation system.